A healthy online business has more potential for staying healthy if it puts a heavy emphasis on bonuses rather than salaries.

-Independent Web site publishers consisting of a single employee have a far different view of profit than the way it is handled by larger companies.
+Independent websites with a single employee have a far different view of profit than larger companies.

 One major difference lies with how they handle payroll and some of the most basic expenses. (more…)